DevMountain/SolarSystem/README.md

 3. Add a UIImageView and UILabels to display the data
     * note: Experiment with Autolayout automatic constraints or UIStackViews to create an appealing detail view
 4. Create outlets from the UIImageView and UILabels to your `PlanetDetailViewController` class
-5. Add an optional `planet` property that will be set by the Master List View when performing the segue
-5. Add a new function called `updateWithPlanet` that takes a planet as a parameter and updates the view controller's title, UIImageView and UILabels with the planet's data
+5. Add a new function called `updateViews` that checks for a planet and updates the view controller's title, UIImageView and UILabels with the planet's data
     * note: This is an extremely common design pattern.
 Commit it to memory.
-If you have a detail view or table view cell template that displays data, use an 'updateWith' method that accepts the model data and updates the view elements with the correct data.
+If you have a detail view or table view cell template that displays data, use an 'update' method that checks for model data and updates the view elements with the correct data.
-6. Update the `viewDidLoad()` function to check the `planet` property, and call `updateWithPlanet` with the unwrapped value.
-    * note: This is another extremely common design pattern.
-When loading a new view controller, check for a model object, and update the view with the values from that model object.
+6. Call the `updateViews()` function in your `viewDidLoad()`.
+7. Add an optional `planet` computed property that calls `updateViews()` whenever it gets set.
+This will be set by the Master List View when performing the segue

-You can test your view and the update function by setting the detail view as the initial view controller and calling `updateWithPlanet(PlanetController.planets[0])` in the `viewDidLoad()` function.
-Be sure to reverse those changes when done checking that the view works, or you may have undesired behavior as you create your segue.
+You can test your view and the `updateViews()` function by setting the detail view as the initial view controller and by setting `planet` to `PlanetController.planets[0]` in the `viewDidLoad()`.
+Be sure to reverse those changes when you are done checking that the view works or you may have undesired behavior when you are finished with the app.

 ### Segue

 Create a segue between your List View and Detail View that will pass the selected planet to the detail view for display.

-1. Option drag from your prototype cell in the List View to the Detail View to create a segue
+1. Control drag from your prototype cell in the List View to the Detail View to create a segue
 2. Select the segue and give it an identifier
     * note: As a matter of best practice, the identifier should describe what the segue does, for example `toPlanetDetail`
-3. Add the `prepareForSegue` function to your PlanetListViewController class
+3. Add the `prepare(for segue: UIStoryboardSegue, sender: Any?)` function to your PlanetListViewController class
-    * note: Remember that `prepareForSegue` will get called on all segues triggered from the current scene and accompanying view controller class
+    * note: Remember that `prepare(for segue: UIStoryboardSegue, sender: Any?)` will get called on all segues triggered from the current scene and accompanying view controller class
-4. Implement the `prepareForSegue` method by checking for the correct segue identifier, capturing an instance of the selected planet, capturing an instance of the `PlanetDetailViewController`, and setting the `planet` property of the `PlanetDetailViewController`
+4. Implement the `prepare(for segue: UIStoryboardSegue, sender: Any?)` method by checking for the correct segue identifier, capturing an instance of the `PlanetDetailViewController`, capturing an instance of the selected planet, and setting the `planet` property of the `PlanetDetailViewController`
     * note: Look at UITableView documentation to find a way to capture the indexPath of the selected row
     * note: Remember, the `PlanetDetailViewController` will use the `planet` property to update itself when it loads to display to the user

 ### Black Diamonds

 * Add additional model data to the Planet class, update the PlanetController to include it, and update the PlanetDetailViewController to display it
-* Add an image of the entire Solar System as a header view to the list UITableView
+* Add an image of the entire Solar System as a header view to the Planet List Table View
 * Create a Unit or UITest that verifies the number of cells in the PlanetListViewController
 * Create a Unit or UITest that verifies the values of PlanetController.planets